-Are you aiming to get your website on top of the results of search engines like Google in 2020?
+Are you aiming to get your website on top of the results of search engines like Google?
 Then you must understand the factors used by Google in its search engine results page (SERP) rankings to create a strategy to bolster your search engine optimisation (SEO) ranking.

 Did you know that almost all Internet users use only the first-page results in their searches?
 Based on a Moz study, 71-92% of first-page results on Google capture search traffic clicks.
 You need to get your website on the first page to get the chance to be visited by your prospective clients.

 This complete SEO guide will discuss the various factors used by Google to rank content from organic searches.

 Weren’t There, Like, 200 Of Them?

 In 2009, Google hinted its algorithm uses more than 200 factors to determine its SERP rankings.
 Since then, the company introduced several innovations like mobile-first indexing, Hypertext Transfer Protocol Secure (HTTPS), and RankBrain.
 It also utilises latent semantic indexing (SLI) to find the most relevant content in its searches.

 Google employs a smart search algorithm in its SERP rankings to optimise the users’ experience and prevent black hat SEO strategies.
 Learning about the search engine’s algorithmic factors can enable you to improve your content’s researchability.
 You need to devise an excellent SEO strategy to get the best results.

 Getting your content atop Google’s search rankings can significantly increase your sales and business reputation.
 You need to consider all the factors used by the search engine to improve your rankings.

 This complete SEO guide discusses these factors to help you in creating an effective content strategy.